 If we take a look at the Equifax breach and WannaCry ransomware attack, we see that hackers were able to exploit unpatched vulnerabilities in servers operating Windows 7 and Windows 8 by targeting organizations that ran unpatched Windows software.
 Even after one year, WannaCry remains a threat due to unpatched systems.

 According to various research reports, more than half of the breaches (around 60%) exploited unpatched vulnerabilities.
-Around one third of victimized organizations were aware of their vulnerability but did not patch yet.
+Around one-third of victimized organizations were aware of their vulnerability but did not patch it yet.

 Cybercrooks are highly creative when targeting unpatched vulnerabilities.
 To give a few examples:

-- During May 2018, Hackers exploited unpatched vulnerabilities in widely-used email encryption tools PGP and S/MIME.
+- In May 2018, hackers exploited unpatched vulnerabilities in widely-used email encryption tools PGP and S/MIME.
 Dubbed EFAIL, it abused active content of HTML emails to exfiltrate plaintext through requested URLs.

-- May 30th, A hacker exploited a vulnerability to bring down Ticketfly, a website for ticket distribution services.
-After the attacker requested unsuccessfully ransom for sharing details of the vulnerability, he/she subsequently posted the breached data (26 million unique email addresses along with names, physical addresses and phone numbers) online to a publicly accessible location.
+- On May 30th, a hacker exploited a vulnerability to bring down Ticketfly, a website for ticket distribution services.
+After the attacker requested unsuccessfully ransom for sharing details of the vulnerability, he/she subsequently posted the breached data (26 million unique email addresses along with names, physical addresses, and phone numbers) online to a publicly accessible location.

-For hackers, it’s quite easy to find potential victims by using websites such and Shodan to find out if organizations are vulnerable for e.g., Heartbleed and its successor OptionsBleed which is a security bug in the Apache Web Server (as opposed to OpenSSL) leveraged by making HTTP OPTIONS requests in order to potentially cause data leakage, the same way that Heartbleed still does.
+For hackers, it’s quite easy to find potential victims by using websites such as Shodan to find out if organizations are vulnerable – e.g., Heartbleed and its successor OptionsBleed which is a security bug in the Apache Web Server (as opposed to OpenSSL) leveraged by making HTTP OPTIONS requests in order to potentially cause data leakage, the same way that Heartbleed still does.